franacc12312/Aztec-Horizon/README.md

 ## 🤝 How to Participate

-- Browse the PRDs below, pick one that excites you.
+- Fork the [Aztec Boilerplate](https://github.com/defi-wonderland/aztec-boilerplate) and start coding.
-- Fork this repo, or join a discussion in [Issues](../../issues) or [Discussions](../../discussions).
+- Share your repo in the [Aztec.nr Discord](https://discord.com/invite/JtqzkdeQ6G) so we can follow your progress.
-- Open a PR to add a new PRD or contribute code.
+- Open a PR here if you want to add or improve a PRD.

 ---